 A vibrant community has also grown up around the work of this veteran hustler.
 Much like the podcast, Loper created an official Side Hustle Nation community page on Facebook as an afterthought.
 However, Side Hustle Nation’s popularity benefited from having time to simmer — which is another piece of wisdom for anyone running an online content- or community-based hustle.

 “If you start it on day one and it’s a ghost town, it’s hard to get it going.
 So there is an advantage to waiting a little bit,” Loper said.
 “The advantage was it took the conversation from one-to-many in a broadcast to many-to-many.
 Other people who have nothing else in common, other than they were interested in this topic, can now ask and answer questions amongst themselves and support each other.
 That was cool to see, and the Facebook group is the main hub of that.
-We’re closing in on 25,000 members.”
+We’re now over 42,000 members.”

 Personal Strengths and Skills Drive Successful Projects